 Carlo Celano (1625-1693)

-trips undertaken by young men of means from northern
+educational travels undertaken by young men and women of

-Europe to explore the ruins of ancient Rome and Greece
+means from northern Europe to explore the ruins of ancient

-as well as the glories of the Italian Middle Ages and
+Rome and Greece as well as the glories of the Italian

-started in the late 1600s and gone on until mass
+said to have started in the late 1600s and gone on until

 20th century made the glorious past accessible even to

-Paris, Venice, Florence and Rome.
-(If you were me, you
+Venice, Florence and Rome.
+(If you were me, you tried to

-tried to get into the abbey of Monte Cassino in
+get into the abbey of Monte Cassino in shorts.
+I'm not

 Naples was somewhat late in winding up on the itinerary of the Grand Tour.
 The late 1600s, in fact, would have been a terrible time to visit Naples: the Spanish Empire was crumbling (Naples was the largest city in that empire); the deadly plague of 1656 had cut the population in half and those who weren’t dead or dying were trying to get out of the city, not into it.
 (See Naples in the 1600s.)
 Naples didn’t start attracting Grand Tour attention until the early 1700s with the discovery of Pompeii, Paestum and Herculaneum.
 By the mid-to-late 1700s, the Goethes and William Hamiltons were swarming through Naples and the flood started; they all came and went nuts writing books—or chapters of books—about the city and the kingdom of Naples.
 (Perhaps it ended semi-officially with Mark Twain's grand anti-Grand Tour, The Innocents Abroad.)